-His journey is sprinkled with collaborations with major orchestras such as the Philharmonia Orchestra in London, the Suisse Romande and Svizzera Italiana Orchestra, the National du Capitole de Toulouse, the Lithuanian and Armenian National Chamber Orchestras, the Zürich Chamber Orchestra, the Poznan and the Caen Philharmonic.
-He has performed under the baton of Philippe Béran, Thierry Fischer, Neeme Järvi, Lukasc Borowicz, Bernard Labadie or Frédéric Chaslin, in prestigious festivals such as the Roque d'Anthéron in France, the Progetto Martha Argerich in Lugano, the Schubertiade in Porrentruy and Fribourg or the Septembre Musical in Montreux in Switzerland.
+He was invited as a soloist by many major ensembles such as the Philharmonia Orchestra in London, the Suisse Romande and Svizzera Italiana Orchestra, the National du Capitole de Toulouse, the Lithuanian and Armenian National Chamber Orchestras, the Zürich Chamber Orchestra, the Poznan and the Caen Philharmonic.
+He has performed under the baton of Philippe Béran, Thierry Fischer, Neeme Järvi, Lukasc Borowicz, Bernard Labadie or Frédéric Chaslin, in famous festivals such as the Roque d'Anthéron in France, the Progetto Martha Argerich in Lugano, the Schubertiade in Porrentruy and Fribourg or the Septembre Musical in Montreux in Switzerland.

 He has won prizes in significant competitions : Grand Prix at the 2004 International Competition for the Youth in Kassel, Germany, the 2007 Young Soloist Prize of the Radios Francophones Publiques, 1st Prize at the 2009 International Competition for the Youth of Oldenburg and at the 2009 Elise Meyer Competition in Hamburg, Germany, the Jury Special Prize at the 2011 Tchaikovsky Competition in Moscow and the 2012 Soloist Prize of the Migros Cultural Percentage in Zürich, before being a finalist at the 2013 Clara Haskil Competition in Vevey, Switzerland.
 He was also supported by the Migros and Leenaards Scholarships.